lwakefield/hae-invoicing/README.md

     - [cors](https://www.npmjs.com/package/cors) for handling CORS requests
     - [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) for JWTs

+The application uses JWT for authentication, as such the backend is completely stateless.
+The ideal scenario, is that we separate out the backend to run as a number of AWS'.
+API gateway collecting requests, Lambda processing them and a RDS bringing up the rear.

 The backend is written in ES6, so depending on your version of node, it may not work.
 The best way to get around this is to use [babel-cli](https://babeljs.io/docs/usage/cli/)

     # Install babel-cli